-Leftover keep well for up to 3 days.
+Leftovers keep well for up to 3 days.
 Keep them in the fridge in a sealed container, and reheat in the microwave on 50% power.

 A few alternatives to these tuna cakes

 If you prefer to bake your tuna cakes rather than fry, you could try this recipe for baked tuna patties.
-While I personally think that pan fried tuna cakes are best, the baked patties are excellent too.
+While I personally think that pan-fried tuna cakes are best, the baked patties are excellent too.

 And if you’re looking for more tasty recipes made with canned tuna, try this wonderful low carb tuna casserole.